ZyyeDev/MultiplayerEditor/about.md

 ## THIS MOD IS EXPERIMENTAL!!

 I want to be upfront about this: the mod is still in an early, experimental state.
-Editor sync is a genuinely messy thing to get right, and while most of the core stuff works, you will probably run into bugs, weird edge cases, or things not syncing quite well.
-Please make backups of your levels before using this in a real project (i will be implementing an auto backup thing).
+Editor sync is a genuinely messy thing to get right, and while most of the core stuff works, you will probably run into bugs or things not syncing quite well.
+Please make backups of your levels before using this in a real project.
-I'm actively working on making it more stable and adding more sync coverage over time, so expect updates that fix things and expand what's supported.

 If something breaks or doesn't sync properly, let me know, bug reports genuinely help this get better faster.